posva/unplugin-vue-router/docs/guide/configuration.md

   // default language for <route> custom blocks
   routeBlockLang: 'json5',

-  // how to import routes. can also be a string
+  // how to import routes, can also be a string
   importMode: 'async',

   // where are paths relative to